railsjazz/create_update_destroy_async/README.md

   def show
     @event = Event.find(params[:id])

-    EventView.create_async(user: current_user) # <--- in this line we have a change
+    EventView.create_async(user: current_user) # <--- here is a change

     render json: @event
   end
 end
 ```

-When we call `create_async`, it will start a new background job and create new record in the background.
+When we call `.create_async`, it will start a new background job and create new record in the background.

 ## Usage